 Winning a QMA is a key milestone in the career of many successful Queensland artists.
 Look back at the past winners of the QMAs and you'll see a host of names that have gone on to forge careers that made us proud.

-The 2018 QMAs will be the next evolution in the fabled history of the event.
-Following a wonderful three years at Brisbane Powerhouse, the awards night will move to a new gala format, courtesy of the RNA Convention Centre.
+The 2018 QMAs was the next evolution in the fabled history of the event.
+Following a wonderful three years at Brisbane Powerhouse, the awards night moved to a new gala format, courtesy of the RNA Convention Centre.
 We'll also recognise a more diverse group of contributors to Queensland music, including: Live Music Festival of the Year, Live Music Venue of the Year (Metro), Live Music Venue of the Year (Regional).

 Over 11,000 songs have been submitted for judging since the inception of the QMAs in 2006 (then known as 'QSong').
 Regional Queensland artists have had a disproportionate level of success over the years, proving that our brightest talents are spread far and wide.

 The QMAs have spotlighted or unearthed a pantheon of Queensland music greats, including Kate Miller-Heidke, Bernard Fanning, The Grates, Hungry Kids of Hungary and Emma Louise.
 They've also recognised the chart-topping success of artists like Keith Urban and the Veronicas, and the lifelong contributions of the Bee Gees, Carol Lloyd, Ed Kuepper and Grant McLennan.